-Dr. Nissola conducted Phase I and II clinical programs evaluating experimental treatments, including novel drug combinations, molecules, DNA-based vaccines, and analyzed tumor responses to immune checkpoint inhibitors in cancer patients in leading academic institutions in the United States.
+Dr. Nissola designed, authored and conducted Phase I and II clinical programs evaluating experimental treatments, including novel drug combinations, molecules, DNA-based vaccines, and analyzed tumor responses to immune checkpoint inhibitors in cancer patients in leading academic institutions in the United States.

 Intermittent Androgen Deprivation (ADT) is an acceptable treatment option in M0HNPC with no significant survival difference and improved quality of life versus (vs) continuous.
 AA improves survival in metastatic HNPC.

 We hypothesize that AA added to intermittent ADT will improve outcome without delaying testosterone (T) recovery.Patients (Pts) with PSA recurrent, after definitive local treatment, M0HNPC were randomized 1:1 to 8 month AA(1g/qd)+ prednisone (5mg /qd)+LHRHa vs LHRHa.Pts were eligible to cross over upon progression.

 We primarily studied difference in PSA free survival.
 Secondary endpoints included time to T recovery, safety and associations with clinical/tumor characteristics.
 Sample size had 93% power to detect 1 year post treatment PSA free survival difference of 20 %.
 Stratification factors were radical prostatectomy (RPS) vs radiation (EBRT), PSA ≥ vs < 10, time to recurrence ≥ vs < 3yrs.
 Rising PSA of 0.2 confirmed by subsequent > 0.2 required after RPS and nadir PSA +2 for prior EBRT.197 of 200 randomized pts were treated (99 AA+LHRHa /98 LHRHa).